Coloured568/Coloured568/README.md

 ## About Me
 ```
-I'm Coloured, a novice programmer in C & C#.
+I'm Coloured, a novice programmer in C, C#, and Java.
 ```
 ## Skills